Hamilton Smith Hall

 A single course can satisfy multiple requirements for the major.

-PHIL 495, 795, and 796 normally do not count toward fulfilling major requirement credits; exceptions may be granted by special permission.
+Students must take additional elective courses in order to reach the required 10 courses for the major.
+PHIL 495 and 795 normally do not count toward fulfilling major requirement credits; exceptions may be granted by special permission.

 Major department courses taken to satisfy major requirements cannot be used to satisfy Discovery category requirements, with the exception of PHIL 412, which may be used to satisfy both.
 For students who entered the University under the General Education Program, courses used to satisfy major requirements may also be used to satisfy general education requirements.